bilsiq/comp723-text-mining/report.md

 The reason that the algorithm raises a memory error is having a lot of documents to process.
-Hence reducing corpus size was a viable option to make the algorithms run our PCs , however reducing the corpus size will have negative effects on the machine learning model accuracy.
+Hence reducing corpus size was a viable option to make the algorithms run our PCs.
+However, reducing the corpus size will have negative effects on the machine learning model accuracy.

 #### Process outsourcing

-This approach seems to be the most viable option.
+This approach seems to be the most viable option in our case.
-In our case we used Azure cloud services, in order to run our algorithms.
+We used Azure cloud services, in order to run our algorithms.
-Since we have experience in managing servers.
-We took this approach, as our solutions to the main problem we came across with.
+Since we had experience in managing servers.
+We took this approach, as our solutions, to the main problem we came across with.

 # Conclusion